Gap-labelling conjecture with nonzero magnetic field: The 3D case

-The rest of the section is devoted to the proof of Theorem \ref{Gap3d} which is a long direct computation that we have split into lemmas for the sake of clarity.
-Recall that the mapping torus is the space $X:=(\Sigma\times \R^3)/\Z^3$ where we have quotiented out by the diagonal action.
+{{The rest of the section will thus be devoted to this long direct computation that we have split into lemmas for the sake of clarity as described above.}} Recall that the mapping torus is the space $X:=(\Sigma\times \R^3)/\Z^3$ where we have divided out by the diagonal action.
 This is a transversely Cantor foliated space which fibres over the three torus $\T^3$, in particular pulling back cohomology classes on $\T^3$ we get cohomology classes on $X$.
 There is a well defined ``Poincar\'e duality'' isomorphism which was explicitly described in \cite{BO-JFA} using leafwise cohomology:

 Here and as in the other sections, for any subgroup $\Gamma$, the subscript $(\; )_\Gamma$ refers to coinvariants while the superscript $(\; )^\Gamma$ refers to invariants.
 Recall the $2$-cohomology class $B$ on the torus $\T^3$ which is associated with $\sigma$.